Code-master2020/MPRAdecoder/readme.md

 conda activate spyder-env

 You need to have the next packages in spyder environment:
-Bio, scipy, pandas, matplotlib, seaborn.
+Bio, scipy, pandas, matplotlib, seaborn, openpyxl.

 To install them please input in command line: